ABCCBAYXZ/CS-GO-DeepL-Translator/README.md

-# CS-GO-DeepL-Translator
+# CSGO DeepL Translator
-A Software to translate CSGO communications
+A Software to translate CSGO communications using a Telnet connection